-- By means of doping or other processes (see below), graphene can be endowed with semiconducting properties including a tunable band gap.
+- Although the absense of a band gap does not allow a graphene conductor to be switched of like a transistor, by means of doping or other processes (see below), graphene can be endowed with semiconducting properties including a tunable band gap.

 - Using graphene oxide as a precursor, graphene derivatives with a wide range of physical and chemical properties customised for particular applications, can be produced. (see Functionalisation below).

 The unique properties of this new wonder material opened up a multitude of potential new applications.
 The following examples are just a small sample of the many possibilities.

 Graphene nanotechnology is still in its infancy and many of the manufacturing processes and applications may have only been demonstrated in the laboratory while others are be still in the development stage.
 The biomedical experiments in particular have mainly been carried out on lab samples in test tubes and Petri dishes (in vitro) and have not been fully tested on living persons (in vivo).
 It could be some time before graphene is ready to be used in safe, reliable, cost effective, high volume, practical products.